 We’ve also included a few others that were popular when we did a previous dog DNA test kit review for them in the past.
 If you’re looking into one today, it’s a good idea to instead grab one of the dog DNA test kits reviewed above.

 Purebred DNA Test Kit

-The Purebred DNA Test is probably your best choice if you know you have a purebred dog, and want to confirm the breed.
-The Purebred test is designed to compare your dog to genetically known purebreds within a specific breed.
+The Purebred DNA Test by Wisdom Panel was probably your best choice if you knew you had a purebred dog, and wanted to confirm the breed.
+The Purebred test was designed to compare your dog to genetically known purebreds within a specific breed.

 What is a purebred?
 A dog is a purebred when its mother and father are members of a recognized breed and the dog’s ancestry consists of the same breed over many generations.

 Because you’re testing to determine if your dog is a specific breed, this test only compared your dog against genetically known purebreds of the breed you select.
 You cannot use this test to see what breeds are in your dog, since the Purebred DNA test only compared your dog against the single breed you selected.

 The Wisdom Panel purebred test will not give you the necessary credentials to register your dog with the AKC (American Kennel Club).
 Unfortunately, the Purebred DNA Test Kit is no longer being offered.
 The cost was $77.65.